almarklein/mypaas/docs/deploying.md

 Can be set to 0 to indicate "non-scaling", which is the default.

-When deploying a non-scaling service, the old container is stopped before starting the new one, resulting in a downtime of around 5 seconds.
-This way, there is no risk of multiple containers writing to the same data at the same time.
+When deploying a non-scaling service, the old container is stopped before starting the new one, resulting in a downtime of a few seconds This way, there is no risk of multiple containers writing to the same data at the same time.

 If `scaling` is given and larger than zero (so also when 1), a